vybeauregard/Yii2BookErrata/README.md

 #### Page 53
 - The form in the book is definitely not what comes up here.
 Refer to http://blogyii.com/blog/class-customerrecord-not-found to resolve the multitude of errors produced.
-- Also, bower has moved the jQuery path!
-`crmapp/vendor $ ln -s bower-asset/ bower`
+- Also, bower has moved the jQuery path! *From the command line:* `crmapp/vendor $ ln -s bower-asset/ bower`

 #### Page 54
 - "shorthand" means include the code snippet as a method of the `CustomersController` class.